SchoolOfCode/bc17-w6-hackathon-make-a-codewars-challenge-v3-azzaBecks/PROJECT_PRESENTATION.md

 ### Plan the kata:

 - Develop a riddle-based challenge: "I'm tall when I'm young, and I'm short when I'm old.
 What am I?"
-- Define the function: solveRiddle(answer) that returns true for "candle" and false otherwise
+- Define the function: solveRiddle(answer) that returns true for (correct answer) and false otherwise

 ### Write the kata description in main.js: